Armorial bindings

 in the collections of the Dean and Chapter

-Canterbury Cathedral Library7 August 2008
+Canterbury Cathedral Library

 revised